julian-klode/lingolang/docs/basics.md

 number of references to a writeable object.

 Likewise, a linear read-only value could perhaps be introduced by introducing a special fraction that cannot be divided into smaller fractions.

+## Summary
+We learned how Go looks and works, and what kinds of control structures it has.
+We also learned about Monads and linear types, and how to generalize linear types to capabilities (and their permissions) and fractional permissions.

+In the next chapter, we will discuss which of these approaches works for Go (hint: permissions), and adjust them to work with Go.